 - Is NOT a S.C.
 High School Diploma

 - Is NOT for all students with disabilities

-- · Is a career-based educational program
+- Is a career-based educational program

-- Starts with the freshman class of 2018 with an expected completion date of 2022

 - Is aligned with the Profile of the S.C.
 Graduate

 ADDITIONAL INFORMATION

 South Carolina High School Credential thesccredential.org